Henry Percy, 9th Earl of Northumberland: Early life and marriage

-Though it did produce a male heir, Algernon, the marriage was not successful, and the couple separated after a time, despite efforts by the queen, who was fond of Dorothy, to reconcile them.
+Though it did produce a male heir, Algernon, the marriage was not successful, and the couple separated after a time, despite efforts by the Queen, who was fond of Dorothy, to reconcile them.

 Catholic sympathiser

 The Percy family was still largely Catholic, while Northumberland was at least nominally Protestant.
 When it became clear that the Protestant James VI of Scotland was likely to succeed Elizabeth, Northumberland sent his cousin Thomas Percy, a recent Catholic convert, on a secret mission to James's court three times in 1602.
 He said that English Catholics would accept James as king if he reduced the persecution of Catholics.
 Northumberland employed Thomas Percy as a rent collector at Syon House.
-Thomas was the great-grandson of the 4th Earl of Northumberland, but was unscrupulous, with 34 charges of dishonesty brought against him.
+Thomas was the great-grandson of Henry Percy, 4th Earl of Northumberland, but was unscrupulous, with 34 charges of dishonesty brought against him.
 Henry wrote to James "It were a pity to lose a good Kingdom for not tolerating a mass in a corner".
 Through Thomas Percy, Henry received loosely worded assurances of religious tolerance from James.